 By James Wearn

-The story of Charles Fennell, who died of bloody poisoning in December 1916, takes us to the Struma Valley and an examination of the non-battle casualties of just of the battalions which served with XVI Corps in this malarial hot spot.
+The story of Charles Fennell, who died of blood poisoning in December 1916, takes us to the Struma Valley and an examination of the non-battle casualties of just of the battalions which served with XVI Corps in this malarial hot spot.
 Illustrated with photographs – including a moving one of Charles with his family before his departure from home – it also has a fascinating graph showing malaria cases in 3/Royal Fusiliers.

 The A A Williams Correspondence Part IV